yanis1104/Black_Hole_Simulation/README.md

 This programm works with some equations of the general relativity.

 Prerequisites:
 - The graphic library used is SFML.
-You have to install it before running the programm. https://www.sfml-dev.org/download.php
+You have to install it before running the program. https://www.sfml-dev.org/download.php
 - You need about 6 GB of free space to store the 375 frames.